simsaw-inc/semantic-data-form/README.md

 # semantic-data-form
 Easy way to render json based forms suing [SemanticUI](https://react.semantic-ui.com) and [Formik](https://jaredpalmer.com/formik/)

+## Form data structure
+   Wrapped with Formik form and Symantic Grid having following props:

+- validationSchema: will be [yup](https://github.com/jquense/yup) object for simple and clean validations
+- initialValues: Fromik needs default values to all props it needs to bind, even if there is no initial value is there to bind define a empty structure and set it.
+- gridProps: that is Sematic Grid props, you can set them as per need
+- onSubmit: fn that will be called on Submit button click
+- onCancel: fn that wtill be called on Cancel button click
+- showCancel: to show Cancel Button, make sure you set onCancel with it.
+Default is false
+- submitText: set custom Submit button text.
+Default is "Submit"
+- cancelText: set custom Cancel button text.
+Default is "Cancel"
+- fieldGroups: of array of Symantic Grird.Row with Grid.Column having Fields inside Symantic Form.Group
+    - gridProps: Symantic GridColumnProps will will be set to Column that is wrapping fields
+    - width: Symantic Grid.Column width, this can help in defining size for form
+    - fields: it can be single DataFormField or Array<DataFormField>, DataFormField looks like as
+        - type: type of field that we want to render, e.g. text, email, dropdown etc.
+        - name: name of field, will be used by Formik to bind data with.
+        - placeholder: will be used for types: text | email | textArea
+        - label: label text for field
+        - style: custom style object
+        - options: in case of dropDown use it to pass on options
+        - render: in default supported types does not meet the requirement, set type = Custom and define render fn, fn will be passed on Formik useField hook data as individual param

 ## Use Case

     import React from 'react';